 Is breast augmentation safe?

-Will I still have sensation of my nipples?
+Will I still have sensation in my nipples?

 Will I be able to breastfeed?

 How long after breast augmentation can I swim?

 When can I sleep on my side after breast augmentation?

 What type of bra should I wear after breast augmentation?